 Music and the Brain

 Music & Memory started with the understanding that music is deeply rooted in our conscious and unconscious brains.
-As powerful as that idea is, it becomes even more important if the functioning of the brain is deteriorating, as it occurs with dementia and other types of cognitive and physical challenges.
+As powerful as that idea is, it becomes even more important if the functioning of the brain is deteriorating, as occurs in dementia and other types of cognitive and physical loss.
 But music can awaken the brain and with it, the rich trove of memories that are associated with familiar songs or beloved pieces.

 Oliver Sacks on Music, Memory and Emotion